loctet/TRAC/artefact_to_delete/artefact.md

 # 2. Reproducibility

 ## 2.1 How Table 1 has been created
-We want to highlight the fact that we spotted some errors in Table 1<span style="-typora-class: textPaperPage;"> </span>  and the table in this section contains updated information for `Simple Marketplace, Defective Component Counter, Frequent Flyer Rewards Calculator, and Asset Transfer`.
+We first point out that when preparing this artifact we found a few errors in Table 1<span style="-typora-class: textPaperPage;"> </span>.
+Table below has therefore been updated with the correct information.
+The examples affected by changes are `Simple Marketplace, Defective Component Counter, Frequent Flyer Rewards Calculator, and Asset Transfer`.

 We now describe how the information has been determined.
 We recall that Table 1<span style="-typora-class: textPaperPage;"> </span> reports how our framework captures the features of the smart contracts in the Azure repository described at the following links: